gerryw1389/gerryw1389.github.io/_posts/2023-08-13-setting-oidc-auth.md

    - For organization, choose your org: `AutomationAdmin-Com` in my case
    - For repo, choose your repo: `sic.template` in my case
    - For Entity type, you have a few options like `Environment, branch, PR, Tag`, I always choose `Environment`
    - For Github Name you have to specify from the previous selection the selector.
-For example, environement has to match the Github Environment you will deploy from in your workflow, branch has to match a branch, ect.
-I chose `production` which I will show you shortly.
+For example, environement has to match the Github Environment you will deploy from in your workflow, branch has to match a branch, etc. I chose `production` which I will show you shortly.
    - For name, you just give a unique name for the credential: I chose `sic-template-env-prod`.

 1. Next, inside my [sic.template](https://github.com/AutomationAdmin-Com/sic.template) repo, I added these 3 required secrets for the action:  `${/{ secrets.CLIENT_ID }}`, `${/{ secrets.TENANT_ID }}`, and `${/{ secrets.SUB_ID }}` where SUB_ID is just one of my Azure Subscriptions `id` property, it doesn't matter which one.